DanRepik/api_foundry/readme.md

 # API-MAKER

+> Note: this project is currently in development and has no functional releases at this time.
+Please check back.

 Welcome to API-Maker, an open-source tool designed for rapidly building and deploying RESTful services utilizing an AWS Gateway API in conjunction with a Lambda function.
 Our project's primary objective is to offer a solution that demands minimal coding effort to query and manipulate data stored in relational databases.

 With API-Maker, developing RESTful API's is first focused on defining components and services in the form of an Open API specification.
 Objects in this specification then can be enhanced by either;

 * Schema component objects can be enhanced with database table configuration, allowing API-Maker to provide RESTful CRUD services on table records.
 * Path operations can be enhanced with database connection and SQL configuration to provide service based on custom SQL.

 For data read operations using HTTP GET, API-Maker provides robust data selection capability reducing the need for building custom services.
 To achieve this API-Maker provides the following features;